 Rolex Daytona models are now among the most popular watches on the market, particularly the steel models.
 You’ll either have to wait a few years after ordering one or pay a substantial premium on the secondary market.
 Starting at $12,400, the Daytona has a 40mm case size and is water-resistant to 100m.
 The chronograph’s three sub-dials show running seconds, 30 minutes, and 12-hour totalizers.

-At 43mm, this is the largest watch that Rolex makes.
+At 43mm, the Rolex Sea-Dweller is the largest watch that Rolex makes.
 It’s meant for rigorous divers as it boasts a water resistance of 1,220m.
 That’s quite the diving watch for $11,350.
 There’s also a Deep Sea version that has a 44m case size and is water-resistant to 3,900m.
 It made its way to the bottom of the Mariana Trench.

 Such is the popularity of this diving watch that you probably won’t be able to get one for a few years, even if you were to place an order for it now.
 The Submariner is perhaps the most iconic Rolex wristwatch ever made.
 Nailing the sporty look with its 40mm case size and 300m water resistance, the Submariner starts from $7,500.
 The Submariner No-Date is particularly popular as well with a cleaner dial as it doesn’t have a date complication.